• Skip to primary navigation

 For any content issues please Contact Us.

-An experienced Albuquerque cerebral palsy lawyer could assist you if your child’s cerebral palsy was caused by medical mistakes.
-Even if you are uncertain of the cause of the condition, a lawyer can help.
+An experienced Albuquerque cerebral palsy lawyer can assist you if your child’s cerebral palsy was caused by medical mistakes.
+Even if you are uncertain of the cause of the condition, a lawyer can help by reviewing your case and offering advice.

-Birth injuries sometimes cause cerebral palsy.
+Birth injuries sometimes cause cerebral palsy by causing brain damage.
 Birth injuries that should have been prevented are known as medical negligence and occur when a medical professional doesn’t provide a reasonable standard of care.

 While birth injuries can occur during the labor and delivery period of a pregnancy, they can also happen before birth.
 These can occur when a doctor ignores warning signs for complications.